MSU Extension Flathead County Newsletter August 2022

 SNAP Recipe of the Month

-MSU Extension Service—Flathead County
+MSU Extension—Flathead County

 Agriculture, Natural Resource & Community Development Extension Agent

 Phone: (406) 758-5553

 Find us on Facebook at Flathead4H